Queens-Hacks/ants/README.md

 # Hive
-Hive is an online programming game where you
+Hive is an online programming game where you write code, dig tunnels, find sugar, and build your colony!

 ### Game Mechanics
 - Ants: